Should you use Endnote, Sciwheel, or Zotero?

-EndNote, Mendeley, and F1000 Workspace are comparable on some but not all major features.
+EndNote, Sciwheel, and Zotero are comparable on some but not all major features.
 Choose based on those most important to you, but keep in mind that these citation managers are all interoperable, so you can always switch to a new one.
 Note that HSLS does not support Mendeley; if you are interested in that citation manager, please see ULS's Mendeley guide.

 Search databases directly from the reference manager?

 (Note: You can also search databases directly, then send your results to your reference manager.)

 |Yes.
 Search PubMed and some HSLS subscription resources (i.e. Web of Science) directly from within EndNote.||Using the Word plug-in search PubMed from inside Word.
 Can also look up articles via DOI, PMID, ISBN, or URL.||No, but can look up a known item by ISBN, DOI, PMID, or ArXiv ID.|

 |Download references easily from PubMed search?||Yes.
 Download using PubMed's Send to Citation Manager option.||Yes, use the browser plug-in to select articles.||Yes.
 Download .nbib file type and import into Zotero OR use Zotero Connector (browser plug-in).|

 |PMCIDs included in citation records?||Yes.||Yes.||Yes.|

 |Ability to find and remove duplicate citations?||Yes, using user criteria to define duplicates.
 Removal can be done automatically or manually.||Yes, can find and merge duplicates.||Yes, can find and merge duplicates.|

 |Works with Word to insert formatted citations into your document?||Yes, using Cite While You Write (CWYW) in Word.
 CWYW is automatically installed when you get EndNote.||Yes, using the Word plug-in.||Yes, using the Word plug-in.|